 # What’s the difference between a VPN and a proxy for Edge?

 A VPN encrypts your entire connection and routes all traffic through a secure tunnel, while a proxy only routes browser traffic or specific apps and may not encrypt data end-to-end.
 For Edge, a VPN extension provides encryption and privacy. a proxy is typically less secure.
+Edge browser free vpn: the complete guide to using a VPN with Microsoft Edge for privacy, streaming, and security

 # What should I look for in a VPN extension for Edge?